2-1-1 Crisis Hotline & Information Center

 The 2-1-1 Crisis/Hotline and Information Center of Pathways of Central Ohio offers confidential 24-hour, 7-day- a-week telephone crisis services for issues involving mental health, suicide, alcohol and drug use/abuse, and intellectual disabilities.
 Information and referral services include assistance in linking callers with resources such as temporary housing, financial help, medical care, counseling, victim assistance, domestic violence resources, suicide prevention, and resources for senior citizens.
 The center also is the main point of contact for community emergencies or disasters, sponsors a Recovery Line for persons recovering from mental illness, and provides after-hours coverage for many Licking and Knox County social service agencies.

-The 2-1-1 Crisis/Hotline and Information Center of Pathways maintains a database of more than 2085 local resources — the most comprehensive in Licking and Knox Counties — to help with information and referral calls.
-A web-based version of the database can be accessed through this web page by clicking the 2-1-1 online resource directory logo to your left.
-The 2-1-1 Crisis/Hotline responds to an average of 30,000 calls annually.
+The 2-1-1 Crisis/Hotline and Information Center of Pathways maintains a database of more than 2750 local, state and national resources — the most comprehensive in Licking and Knox Counties — to help with information and referral calls.
+A web-based version of the database can be accessed through this web page by clicking the 2-1-1 online resource directory logo above or at the bottom of this page.
+The 2-1-1 Crisis/Hotline receives over 36,000 calls annually.

 The 2-1-1 Crisis/Hotline has been answering calls for help and linking callers to local resources for over 40 years.
 Click here to learn more about our history.

 Fee: No cost to callers.
-Services are underwritten by the Community Mental Health and Recovery Board of Licking and Knox Counties, the Licking County United Way, and the United Way of Knox County.
+Services are underwritten by Mental Health and Recovery for Licking and Knox Counties, the United Way of Licking County, and the United Way of Knox County.

 Eligibility: Anyone who works or lives in Licking and Knox Counties